 Agni: Your Digestive Fire

-In Ayurveda, strong digestion, or Agni, is the cornerstone of health.
-To illustrate, think of Agni as a cozy campfire in your stomach, breaking down food and burning away toxins (Ama).
-When Agni is strong, you feel energized and clear-minded.
-However, a weak Agni leads to bloating, gas, or sluggishness.
-Therefore, many healthy Ayurvedic meals are crafted to kindle this fire, ensuring your meals truly nourish you.
+In Ayurveda, strong digestion, or Agni, is considered the cornerstone of health.
+Think of Agni as a cozy campfire supporting digestion.
+When it’s well-tended, many people notice steadier energy and a clearer mind; when it’s low, things like bloating or sluggishness can pop up.
+Many healthy Ayurvedic meals are crafted to kindle this fire so your meals truly nourish you.

 “When Agni is healthy, digestion is healthy.
 When digestion is healthy, the body is healthy.” — Ayurvedic Proverb